 Rancho Palos Verdes home prices are not only among the most expensive in California, but Rancho Palos Verdes real estate also consistently ranks among the most expensive in America.

 Rancho Palos Verdes is a decidedly white-collar city, with fully 91.82% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rancho Palos Verdes is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Rancho Palos Verdes who work in management occupations (19.64%), sales jobs (11.89%), and office and administrative support (11.63%).

 Also of interest is that Rancho Palos Verdes has more people living here who work in computers and math than 95% of the places in the US.

 Rancho Palos Verdes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.